So Many Primates for Primatology – Anthropology 1.8

 Primatology reveals there is no single primate behavior pattern at the base of human evolution.

 Chimpanzees and bonobos are equally related to the most recent common ancestor with human beings.
 Chimpanzee and bonobo behavior varies, both between species and within different groups.
 There are yet other patterns with gorillas, gibbons, and orangutans.
 Moreover, these species have been evolving for the 6-12 million years since splitting off from the lines that would lead to hominids.
 Any contemporary behavior may have evolved independently and cannot be assumed to be a common ancestral model.
-“As it turns out, there is not one generalized ‘primate pattern’ found in nature but a variety of patterns with some common themes” (MacKinnon and Fuentes 2005:87; see also the blog-post The Better Bonobos of Our Nature by Eric Michael Johnson in The Primate Diaries).
+“As it turns out, there is not one generalized ‘primate pattern’ found in nature but a variety of patterns with some common themes” (MacKinnon and Fuentes 2005:87; see also the blog-post The Better Bonobos of Our Nature by Eric Michael Johnson in his blog The Primate Diaries).

 In a 2011 blog-post titled Humans And Other Animals: A Voice From Anthropology, anthropologist Barbara J. King urges us to avoid the “species-level trap”: